PraktikumSoftwareEntwicklung/documentation/docker_en.md

 -v new_volume:/home/jenkinsbuild/volume_folder
 ```

-## Generation of the Jenkinsfile
+## Generation of the Pipeline

-Exemplary Jenkinsfile, which uses a docker volume like described above:
+Exemplary Pipeline, which uses a docker volume like described above:

 ```shell
 pipeline {